Gimmick-free ways to find your ‘flow state’: Top tips from a copywriter

 When it comes to any kind of creative task, entering the ‘flow state’ is always my ultimate aim.
 It’s when I produce my best work and find my job most satisfying.
 But accessing it isn’t always easy.

 In this post, I’ve put together my top tips for entering the flow state based on firsthand experience as a copywriter.
 I’ve written these points specifically with writing in mind, but they apply to many different areas of creativity.
-So use them in whichever way suits you.
+Feel free to use them in whichever way suits you.

 What is the ‘flow state’?

-In this state, concepts enter the mind with ease, allowing you to flow from one point to the next.
+In this free, unimpeded state, concepts enter the mind with ease, allowing you to spontaneously create without stopping.

 HOW TO ENTER THE FLOW STATE

-Others may have a single, tried-and-tested method for entering the flow state, but for me, it requires a specific combination of things.
-If you’re trudging through life, struggling to find your flow, try the following tips:
+Others may have a single, tried-and-tested method for entering the flow state, but I find it requires a specific combination of things.
+If you’re trudging through life struggling to find your flow, try the following tips:

 Make mindfulness a priority